-Dr. Basil Alwattar is a sports medicine specialist and general orthopedist with a clinical focus on arthroscopic and open treatment of orthopedic pathology affecting the knee, shoulder, and hip.
+Dr. Basil Alwattar is a sports medicine specialist and general orthopedic surgeon with a clinical focus on arthroscopic and open treatment of orthopedic pathology affecting the hip, knee and shoulder.
 Dr. Alwattar also treats traumatic injuries and degenerative conditions, provides general fracture care and performs replacement surgery of the shoulder, knee, and hip.

 Dr. Alwattar is dual Board Certified by the American Board of Orthopedic Surgeons (ABOS) and is CAQ Board Certified in Orthopedic Sports Medicine with specialization in sports related injuries.
 The Certificate of Added Qualification (CAQ) is awarded to a select few orthopedic surgeons who have qualified for this distinction.

 Dr. Alwattar was born and raised in Evanston, Illinois and a product of their public-school system.
 From there he attended the University of Michigan in Ann Arbor and graduated with a Bachelor of Science in History and Biology.
 After undergraduate studies he attended and received his Medical Degree from the University of Illinois College of Medicine, Champaign-Urbana in 2004.

 Dr. Alwattar continued his training with a residency in orthopedic surgery at the prestigious New York University-Hospital for Joint Diseases in New York City.
 During residency, Dr. Alwattar served as a staff physician for NYU Athletics, as well as the Alvin Ailey Dance Company and completed additional training in orthopedic trauma and fracture care at the University of Washington, Harborview Trauma Center in Seattle, WA., one of the busiest trauma centers in the United States.